IBM-Bluemix-Docs/third-party/tutorial-register-vsimage.md

 {: #vsimage-reg-test}
 {: step}

-You, or a member of your team, uses the test environment to onboard the sample virtual server image and validate that it can be deployed to your VPC.
-Your test environment includes a private catalog in which you import the sample image from an external repository.
+You, or a member of your team, uses the test environment to onboard the virtual server image and validate that it can be deployed to your VPC.
+Your test environment includes a private catalog in which you import the virtual server image from an external repository.

 1. Click **Create** in the Create your test environment section.
-1. Enter `Sample Virtual Server Image Catalog` as the name of the private catalog, and click **Create**.
+1. Enter `Example Corp Catalog` as the name of the private catalog, and click **Create**.

 ## Set up access for your team
 {: #vsimage-reg-ag}
 {: step}

-You can allow team members to help with the onboarding process by assigning them specific levels of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access.
+You can enlist team members to help with the onboarding process by assigning them specific levels of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access.
 To streamline the process of assigning access, complete the following steps to create your access group:

 1. Click **Assign** in the Assign access section.
-1. Enter `Sample Virtual Server Image Access` as the name of the access group, and click **Assign**.
+1. Enter `Example Corp Virtual Server Image` as the name of the access group, and click **Assign**.
 The following roles are assigned to the access group by default:

   * Administrator on the catalog management service
   * Editor on the product lifecycle service